I’ve recently come to terms with the fact that I am a car addict. Luckily at the moment I am limited by available parking to only

 Project Dumpster Fire (June 2001 – July 2004; July 2016 to Present)

 What can be said about the Saab?
 The car had been in my family for years, first with my uncle, then as my brother’s first(ish) car, and then my first as well.
 I learned to drive manual on this vehicle, and drove over 2,500 miles to pick it up from Washington and haul it back to Louisiana, where I lived at the time.
 This car carried me the 500 miles to and from school many, many times and never really broke down on me.
 Eventually, it came time to replace the Saab with something more comfortable and reliable.
 It still holds a place in my heart.

 Despite being a monumentally stupid idea (though I am a sucker for those) after three years of hostage negotiations the Saab is back in my care and my garage.
-Twelve years of sitting out in the rain have, understandably, taken their toll on the poor old car, but he is a fighter and WILL drive another day.
+Twelve years of sitting out in the rain have, understandably, taken their toll on the poor old car, but after much work it is once again on the road.